Chu–Han Contention: Background

 Towards the end of the Warring States period, the western state of Qin conquered the other six states – Hán, Zhao, Yan, Wei, Chu and Qi – and unified China under the Qin dynasty in 221 BCE, and King Zheng of Qin declared himself the First Emperor of China.
 After his untimely death during the fifth imperial tour in 210 BCE, the chief eunuch Zhao Gao conspired with chancellor Li Si to install the incompetent Prince Huhai as the new emperor, forcing the suicide of the then-heir apparent Prince Fusu and purging anyone deemed disobedient in the Qin court.
-Due to Huhai's corrupt rule, a massive uprising led by Chen Sheng and Wu Guang broke out in Dazexiang (modern day Yongqiao District, Anhui) in 209 BC, and lasted five months until Qin forces finally managed to crush the rebellion with a hastily organized army of penal troopers.
+Due to Huhai's corrupt rule, a massive uprising led by Chen Sheng and Wu Guang broke out in Dazexiang (modern day Yongqiao District, Anhui) in 209 BC, and lasted five months until Qin forces finally managed to crush the rebellion with a hastily organized army of penal troopers led by General Zhang Han.

 Although the Dazexiang uprising had failed, other rebellions erupted consecutively over the next three years.
-The leaders of these rebellions were either pretenders of the former six states conquered by Qin, their supporters who sought to revert China back to the political order of a pre-Qin federacy, or simply opportunists who exploited the chaos.
-Among them, the most notable one was Xiang Yu, who descended from an aristocrat family of Chu generals and initially followed the rebellion of his uncle Xiang Liang, wanting to revive the Chu state with the exiled King Huai II as its nominal ruler.
-Another notable Chu rebel leader was Liu Bang, a rural sheriff from Pei County who had formed his own rebel group with his associates, many of who like Liu were local civil servants within the Qin bureaucracy before the rebellion.
-Liu Bang, who came from a grassroots background, had initially joined the Xiang Liang, but quickly became a rebel leader on-par with the Xiang Clan within the Chu camp due to his personal charisma and willingness to befriend anyone as allies.
+The leaders of these rebellions were either pretenders of the former six states conquered by Qin, old noblemen and gentries who sought to revert China back to the political order of a pre-Qin decentralized federacy, or simply opportunists who wanted to exploit the chaos for self-advancement.
+Among them, the most notable young rebel was Xiang Yu, who descended from an aristocrat family of Chu generals and initially followed the rebellion of his uncle Xiang Liang, wanting to revive the Chu state with the exiled King Huai II as its nominal ruler.
+Another notable Chu rebel leader was Liu Bang, a rural sheriff from Pei County who had formed his own rebel group with his associates, many of whom, like Liu, were local civil servants within the Qin bureaucracy before the rebellion.
+Liu Bang, who came from a grassroots background, had initially joined the Xiang Liang, but quickly became a rebel leader on par with the Xiang Clan within the Chu camp due to his personal charisma and willingness to befriend anyone as allies.